CovHackSoc/wiki.covhack.org/docs/covhack2019.md

 ### Discord

 We're using Discord for communication during the event!
+You can use it ask for help

 #### Bot